Monitoring Large Crowds With WiFi: A Privacy-Preserving Approach: Experimental validation

 \section{Experimental validation}

-A previous evaluation focusing on the extrapolation factor for public events is \cite[Sec.~II-E and Fig.~2]{determe2020forecasting}; this former analysis compares our WiFi counts with those from a telco operator.
-This paper and section provide an experimental evaluation of the accuracy of our WiFi system in an indoor environment this time.
-We rely on third-party counts from Affluences and their \textit{3D Video sensor} system \cite{affluences2020camera}, which has been installed at the entries and exits of the Humanities library at Université libre de Bruxelles (ULB). \\
+A previous experimental evaluation focusing on the extrapolation factor for public events is \cite[Sec.~II-E and Fig.~2]{determe2020forecasting}; this former analysis compares the WiFi counts the system generates with those from a telco operator.
+This paper and section provide an experimental evaluation of the accuracy of the WiFi system in an indoor environment.
+Experimental validation relies on third-party counts from Affluences and their \textit{3D Video sensor} system \cite{affluences2020camera}, which has been installed at the entries and exits of the Humanities library at Université libre de Bruxelles (ULB).
+This provides a ground truth from a third-party, commercially available counting system.\\